ArnabChatterjee20k/PickPalette-Backend/packages/supabase-edge-functions/Readme.md

 >
 > - Every code getting consumed by the functions must be present in the supabase/functions/ directory
 > - Enable the deno workspace for getting a great dev experience
+> - The codebase is using express inside supabase functions.
+I saw that starting functions after a cold boot was giving delay.
+So instead of calling each functions, express routes has been inbuilt so that a single function can get consumed

 ### How to setup deno for the vscode workspace?